rustdesk/rustdesk-server/README.md

 This is a repository used to release RustDesk server software and track issues.

-Built on Centos7 and Windows 10, tested on Centos7/8, Ubuntu 18/20.
+Built on Centos7 and Windows10, tested on Centos7/8, Ubuntu 18/20.

 There are two executables
   - hbbs - RustDesk ID/Rendezvous server